 Nutritional Content:

-Chow Chow is rich in vitamin C, folate and provides copious amounts of antioxidants, plant compounds crucial for regulating various bodily functions.
-Whole spices like mustard, urad and cumin regulate digestion, trigger appetite.
+Chow Chow is rich in vitamin C, and folate and provides copious amounts of antioxidants, plant compounds crucial for regulating various bodily functions.
+Whole spices like mustard, urad, and cumin regulate digestion, trigger appetite.
 Onions are rich in antioxidants that fight against inflammation, bring down the levels of cholesterol and high blood pressure.
 Garlic is loaded with manganese, selenium and vitamin C which keep your heart healthy and improve cognitive functions.
-Adding turmeric to this dish brings in antibacterial, antimicrobial and antiviral properties making it an ideal dish to consume in the rainy season.
+Adding turmeric to this dish brings in antibacterial, antimicrobial, and antiviral properties making it an ideal dish to consume in the rainy season.

 Chayote, Honey Salad: